openedx/edx-documentation/en_us/shared/preface.rst

   When you are working in Studio, you can access relevant sections of this guide by clicking **Help** on any page.

+.. note:: If you use the Safari browser, be aware that it does not support the search feature for the `edX documentation`_.
+This is a known limitation.

+.. _Resources for Students:

 **************************
 Resources for Students
 **************************